Nonprofit Technology & Fundraising Blog

 You can reach this segment with the latest fundraising technologies.
 Find out what social media channels your repeat donors frequent and target your campaigns there.
 Video is huge for this generation.
 Consider adding or improving your video presence on your website to engage them; 91 percent of millennials review the website to find out more about your cause.

 Millennials prefer online methods of donating.
-They may use your online donation form, but they are also likely to donate through social networking, peer-to-peer and text-to-donate campaigns.
+They may use your online donation form, but they are also likely to donate through social networking, text-to-donate, peer-to-peer or crowdfunding campaigns.

 Gen Xers were born between 1965 and 1979 and make up 20.4 percent of the American population.
 Fifty-nine percent of this generation gives money to charity.